Francisco I. Madero: Reyes rebellion

 In December 1911, General Bernardo Reyes, whom Porfirio Díaz had sent to Europe on a diplomatic mission because Díaz worried that Reyes was going to challenge him for the presidency, launched a rebellion in Nuevo León, where he had previously served as governor.
 He called for "the people" to rise against Madero.
 "His rebellion was a total failure", lasting only eleven days before Reyes surrendered to the Federal Army at Linares, Nuevo León.
 When the rebellion broke out, Madero made a calculated decision to entrust Pascual Orozco to put it down.
-In the fight against Dįaz, Orozco had led revolutionary forces in the north capturing Ciudad Juárez, against Madero's orders.
+In the fight against Díaz, Orozco had led revolutionary forces in the north capturing Ciudad Juárez, against Madero's orders.
 Madero had not treated him well after he was elected, but entrusted him over General Victoriano Huerta.
 Huerta had previously been a supporter of Reyes, and Madero was concerned that Huerta would join with Reyes rather than suppress the rebellion.
 In one historian's assessment, "President Madero played his political cards perfectly on this occasion.
 Had he dispatched a large force to the north under the command of either Huerta or General Aureliano Blanquet, it is quite possible that a major military defection would have occurred, seriously threatening the government."
 Reyes was sent to the Santiago Tlatelolco military prison in Mexico City.
 Madero allowed Reyes privileges while in prison, which allowed him to organize subsequent conspiracies from jail.